 - You do not need to deposit any money at this stage

 - Once your account has been created the £100 bonus will be credited to your account by 17:00 the following day

 - After setting up your account you may receive a phone call from Sporting Index which is used to verify your account and to verify that you are who you say you are.

 - Once your account is set up and your bonus is credited bet on selections of your choice

-- You must use your promotional bonus with 7 days of crediting or your bonus will expire
+- You must use your promotional bonus with 7 days of crediting or your bonus will expire.

-As mentioned earlier, spread betting is very different to normal, everyday betting.
+As mentioned earlier, spread betting is very different from normal, everyday betting.
 The £100 you are credited by Sporting Index will cover any potential losses up to that value that you could make.
 Any losses over and above this £100 will become your liability it is therefore very important to realise that you are aware of the possibility that in certain scenarios that you could lose a value greater than the promotional bonus credited.

 Alternative Ways To Profit

 Sure, you may get lucky with your free £100 from Sporting Index but you may also not make a penny from it.
 Spread betting is also a very tricky betting technique to try and understand on your own.
 Profit Accumulator and matched betting provides you with full instructions and ways that you can lock in profit from this signup offer.
 Read on to find out more about matched betting and also how you can join us.